Mission Statement

 Is there a skill requirement for attending Bajoit Tennis Camp?

-There are no skill requirements for attending our camp.
+There are no skill requirements for attending our camps.
 The only requirements are that campers are between ages 9-17.
 Campers will be grouped based on their age and skill level on the first day.

 11.-